CME211/notes/syllabus.md

 ### Guidelines

+- It’s great (and encouraged) to work with other people on high level ideas, concepts, and methods.
+But, you must write your code on your own.
+Please seek help early if and when you encounter problems.
+- Keep your code closed and separate if you are helping another student with a debugging or technical issue in code.
 - Do not copy code from another student (current or previous).
 - Do not give your code to another student (current or future).
 - It is acceptable to copy small blocks (a few lines) of code from public sources,